-Exceeds Expectations Meeta Expectationa Working Towards Expectations Below Expectation FOCUS AND ORGANIZATION The paper is clearly focused, coherently organized and contains: o An introduction that clearly states the student's specific purpose and interest o Paragraphs that flow in a logical manner o An insightful conclusion that explains why the experience was meaningful and instructive This paper is focused and well organized and contains: o An introduction that states the student's purpose and interest o Paragraphs that are generally logical o A conclusion that explains why the experience has been ineaningful This paper has some organization and contains: a An introduction that is underdeveloped or lacks details regarding the students' purpose a Paragraphs that lack organization and logic a A conclusion that is underdeveloped and does not fully explain the impact of the student's experience This paper has little or no organization and contains: o Irrelevant or no introduction o No paragraphs or paragraphs that lack organization and logic o Irrelevant or no conclusion CONTENT This paper demonstrates: o A relevant and effective explanation of the project's origin o Evidence of a significant learning stretch or challenge o Reflective ideas that are both insightful and complex This paper demonstrates: a A relevant explanation of the project's origin a Some evidence of a learning stretch or challenge a Ideas that are somewhat reflective and contain some insights This paper demonstrates: O Some explanation of the project's origin O Minimal evidence of a learning stretch or challenge O Ideas that are minimally reflective or insightful This paper demonstrates: o Little to no explanation of the project's origin o Little to no evidence of a learning stretch or challenge o Ideas that are neither reflective nor insightful GRAMMAR CONVENTIONS This paper: o Is free of errors in grammar, usage, and the conventions of written language This paper: o Is generally free of errors in grammar, usage, and the conventions of written language This paper: O Contains errors in grammar, usage, and the conventions of written language This paper: o Contains a variety of repeated errors in grammar, usage, and the conventions of written language FORMAT Paper exceeds length requirement.
+Exceeds Expectations Meeta Expectations Working Towards Expectations Below Expectation FOCUS AND ORGANIZATION The paper is clearly focused, coherently organized and contains: o An introduction that clearly states the student's specific purpose and interest o Paragraphs that flow in a logical manner o An insightful conclusion that explains why the experience was meaningful and instructive This paper is focused and well organized and contains: o An introduction that states the student's purpose and interest o Paragraphs that are generally logical o A conclusion that explains why the experience has been preaningful This paper has some organization and contains: o An introduction that is underdeveloped or lacks details regarding the students' purpose o Paragraphs that lack organization and logic o A conclusion that is underdeveloped and does not fully explain the impact of the student's experience This paper has little or no organization and contains: a Irrelevant or no introduction o No paragraphs or paragraphs that lack organization and logic a Irrelevant or no conclusion CONTENT This paper demonstrates: o A relevant and effective explanation of the project's origin o Evidence of a significant learning stretch or challenge o Reflective ideas that are both insightful and complex This paper demonstrates: a A relevant explanation of the project's origin b Some evidence of a learning stretch or challenge c Ideas that are somewhat reflective and contain some insights This paper demonstrates: o Some explanation of the project's origin o Minimal evidence of a learning stretch or challenge o Ideas that are minimally reflective or insightful This paper demonstrates: o Little to no explanation of the project's origin o Little to no evidence of a learning stretch or challenge o Ideas that are neither reflective nor insightful GRAMMAR CONVENTIONS This paper: o Is free of errors in grammar, usage, and the conventions of written language This paper: o is generally free of errors in grammar, usage, and the conventions of written language This paper: o Contains errors in grammar, usage, and the conventions of written language This paper: o Contains a variety of repeated errors in grammar, usage, and the conventions of written language FORMAT Paper exceeds length requirement.
 Paper meets length requirement.
 Paper nearly meets length requirement.
 Paper dearly does not meet length requirement.

-Presentation in May in Advisory
+Presentation in JANUARY

-- You must present your Capstone Project to your advisor and homeroom peers. - Sharing your presentation with your homeroom teacher via email or Google prior to presenting is a good idea. - After the presentation, your advisor will rate the quality and validity of your presentation based on the standards of the Capstone Project Presentation Rubric.
+- You must present your Capstone Project to your advisor and homeroom peers. - Share your presentation with your homeroom teacher via Google Classroom by January 14th. - After the presentation, your advisor will rate the quality and validity of your presentation based on the standards of the Capstone Project Presentation Rubric.